Glossary

 - Process:

-- Cameras capture images of items on a conveyor belt.
+- Cameras image items on a conveyor.

 - Benefits:

-- Reduces mishandling or damage to items.
+- Reduced mishandling or damage.

 Satellite Imagery: Urban Development Monitoring